sanjuktachanda24ug-glitch/secure-share/README.md

 **Sender:**
 Sender: [SUCCESS] Checksum generated | [SUCCESS] File encrypted | Transfer complete.
 Receiver: Decryption successful | RESULT: SUCCESS!
 Hashes match.
 Data is authentic

+---

+## Final Integrity Check

+Hash can be created using the following command:
+**command:**
+sha256sum notes.txt > notes.txt.sha256

+And then verified using
+sha256sum -c notes.txt.sha256

+If the outcome is
+OK - file is identical to original
+FAILED - file has been tampered with